What Happened To Amber Phone Charging Station From Shark Tank Season 6?

 Entrepreneurs Bill Shuey and Kyle Byrd sought a $200,000 investment for a 20% equity stake in Amber.
 Their presentation opened with a demonstration of Amber's abilities and a rundown of their ambitions with the product.
 But that excitement washed away as soon as the duo shared that their company was in the pre-revenue stage.

-They go on to explain their model, where business owners had the choice of paying $2,000 per unit or leasing it for a six to nine months for a $150 monthly fee.
+They went on to explain their model, where business owners had the choice of paying $2,000 per unit or leasing it for a six to nine months for a $150 monthly fee.
 They believed that their device gives users peace of mind knowing where their phone is and that it's safe.
 However, Robert Herjavec wasn't so confident in that assumption.
 With years of experience in cyber security, he noted that lower-end fingerprint scanners are prone to malfunctioning.
-The sharks were also not thrilled by the company's margins, with each unit costing around $1,000 to produce.
+The sharks also weren't thrilled by the company's margins, with each unit costing around $1,000 to produce.

 Overall, the investors saw this as a largely useless device and didn't hold back in their criticisms.
-Lori Greiner shared that she was working on a far better product at the moment, Mark Cuban thought their production costs were way too high, and Herjavec didn't think they have a chance against far lower-priced competitors.
-Kevin O'Leary went as far as saying, "There's only one answer to this, I have to hire you both so I can fire you," before calling it one of the worst ideas he's ever seen.
+Lori Greiner shared that she was working on a far better product at the moment, Mark Cuban thought their production costs were way too high, and Herjavec didn't think they had a chance against far lower-priced competitors.
+Kevin O'Leary went as far as saying, "There's only one answer to this, I have to hire you both so I can fire you," before calling it one of the worst ideas he'd ever seen.
 The two left the tank without a deal, with Shuey commenting afterwards about the experience, "I mean I would probably go rail Herjavec in the teeth."

 Amber Phone Charging Station after Shark Tank